 }

 Instead of defining fields, interface defines a “method set”: a list of methods that a type must have in order to “implement” the interface.
+Function taking interface types as arguments:

 var area float64